Roman Catholic Diocese of Rochester: 1969 to present

 To replace Sheen in Rochester, Paul VI in 1969 selected Monsignor Joseph Hogan as bishop.
 After serving nine years as bishop, Hogan resigned in 1978.
-Pope John Paul II then named Reverend Matthew H. Clark of the Diocese of Albany as the next bishop of Rochester.
+Pope John Paul II then named Matthew H. Clark as the next bishop of Rochester.
+In August 1985, Brother John Walsh, vice principal of Cardinal Mooney High School in Greece, New York, was arrested on kidnapping charges.
+Walsh had forced two boys he encountered on the street in Rochester into his car at gunpoint and tried to pay them for sex.
+He later released the boys unharmed.
+Walsh pleaded guilty in January 1986 to coercion and unlawful imprisonment and was sentenced to six months in jail.
 In 1986, Cardinal Josef Ratzinger ordered Clark to withdraw his imprimatur, or church approval, from a sex education manual written by a diocesan priest.
 Ratzinger said the manual was "defective" on church teachings.
 That same year, Clark defended one of his priests, the theologian Charles Curran, from criticism by Vatican officials for his stands on birth control, abortion rights for women, homosexuality, and divorce.
+Gerard Guli of Holy Rosary Parish in Rochester was arrested in April 1989 on first-degree sexual abuse charges.
+He was accused of fondling the breasts of a nursing home patient who had severe Alzheimer's disease.
+Guli pleaded guilty later that year and was sentenced to five years of probation.
+Gull was later laicized at his own request.